pvgenuchten/pycsw.org/_posts/2024-08-18-keyword-from-thesaurus.md

 ---
 layout: post
-title: Keywords from thesaurus as Queryable
+title: Using keywords from a thesaurus as queryables
 author: Paul van Genuchten
 author_url: https://github.com/pvangenuchten
 publish_date: 2024-09-18 14:59:00-0400
 ---

-## Keywords from thesaurus as Queryable
+## Using keywords from a thesaurus as queryables

 A common convention in catalogues is the use of keywords from a dedicated thesaurus.
 The assignment of these keywords can then later be used to filter or query the catalogue by these terms.
 To achieve this use case in pycsw, some configuration needs to be tailored.
 This blog post indicates the changes needed for this scenario.

-For this example we'll use a keyword from the [INSPIRE Themes](http://inspire.ec.europa.eu/theme) thesaurus.
+For this example we'll use a keyword from the [INSPIRE Themes](https://inspire.ec.europa.eu/theme) thesaurus.
 We will define a new queryable `inspiretheme`, which will be populated with the relevant keyword (if present).

 You can repeat these steps for any other thesaurus.